List of NFL awards: Super Bowl MVP

 The Super Bowl Most Valuable Player Award is presented annually to the MVP of the Super Bowl.
 The winner is chosen by a fan vote during the game and by a panel of 16 football writers and broadcasters who vote after the game.
 The media panel's ballots count for 80 percent of the vote tally, while the viewers' ballots make up the other 20 percent.
 The Super Bowl MVP has been awarded annually since the game's inception in 1967.
 Through 1989, the award was presented by SPORT magazine.
 Since 1990, the award has been presented by the NFL.
 At Super Bowl XXV, the league first awarded the Pete Rozelle Trophy, named after the former NFL commissioner, to the Super Bowl MVP.
 Most award winners have received cars from various sponsors.

 Coach of the Year

 Several organizations give a coach of the year award to the head coach adjudged to have had the most outstanding season.
 The Associated Press has also handed out an Assistant Coach of the Year Award since 2014.

 Executive of the Year

 This award, which is handed out by the Sporting News, is awarded to an NFL executive adjudged to have had the best season building a roster by way of drafting, free agency, and/or trades.
 It was first awarded by the Sporting News in 1955 and was discontinued until being revived in 1972.

 Pro Bowl

-The Pro Bowl is the all-star game of the NFL.
+The Pro Bowl was the all-star game of the NFL.
 The first Pro Bowl was held in 1951 to recognize the league's outstanding performers of the 1950 season.
 Prior to that, the NFL held an All-Star Game for the 1938 through 1942 seasons.
+The final Pro Bowl was held in 2026 honoring players from the 2025 season.